alecoad/coads-codes/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I write about problems that I find solutions to while learning to code.
+Welcome to Coad's Codes.